KUTlime/Does-switch-expression-make-sense/README.md

 And the winner is...
 Surprise, surprise...
 A solution based on the switch expression.
 Why?
 Well, it was design to reduce the boiler-plate code and speed up the coding.
 It produce the least amount of source code that a quite easy to read.

 ![Preview](/Assets/MI90.png)

+# Conclusion
+In this simple task, we can see that the `switch` expressions actually have some positive impact at code base and based on this fact, we can conclude that the **switch expressions should not be avoided in modern C# code bases**.